tobilg/docker-mesos-dns/README.md

 - `MESOS_DNS_HTTP_PORT`: The HTTP port of the Mesos DNS web interface.
 If not defined (and the web interface is enabled), `8123` will be used as port.
 - `MESOS_DNS_REFRESH`: The frequency at which Mesos-DNS updates DNS records based on information retrieved from the Mesos master.
 The default value is 60 seconds.
 - `MESOS_DNS_TIMEOUT`: The timeout threshold, in seconds, for connections and requests to external DNS requests.
 The default value is 5 seconds.
+- `MESOS_IP_SOURCES`: A fallback list of IP sources for task records, sorted by priority.
+If you use Docker, and enable the netinfo IPSource, it may cause tasks to become unreachable, because after Mesos 0.25, the Docker executor publishes the container's internal IP in NetworkInfo.
+The default value is: `["netinfo", "mesos", "host"]`.
+See the [reference docs][conf] for more info.
 - `VERBOSITY_LEVEL`: The [level of verbosity][verbose] (can be 1 or 2).
 If not specified, no verbose logs will be written.

 A further description of the Mesos DNS configuration parameters can be found on the [reference docs][conf].